quarta-feira, 30 de junho de 2010

 Webgrafia citada para fundamentar o debate (item 3):

-Sites discussão /controle da Rede:
+Sites discussão /controle da Rede: http://www.foreignaffairs.com/articles/61192/kenneth-neil-cukier/who-will-control-the-internet

 http://www.livinginternet.com/i/iw_mgmt.htm